Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 Within the brain, the ANS is located in the medulla oblongata in the lower brainstem.
-The medulla's major ANS functions include respiration, cardiac regulation, vasomotor activity, and certain reflex actions (such as coughing, sneezing, vomiting and swallowing).
+The medulla's major ANS functions include respiration, cardiac regulation, vasomotor activity, and certain reflex actions (such as coughing, sneezing, vomiting, and swallowing).

 The ANS affects heart rate, digestion, respiratory rate, salivation, perspiration, pupillary dilation, micturition (urination), and sexual arousal.
 Most autonomic functions are involuntary but a number of ANS actions can work alongside some degree of conscious control.
 Everyday examples include breathing, swallowing, and sexual arousal, and in some cases functions such as heart rate.

 Within the brain, the ANS is located in the medulla oblongata in the lower brainstem.
-The medulla's major ANS functions include respiration (the respiratory control centre, or "rcc"), cardiac regulation (the cardiac control centre, or "ccc"), vasomotor activity (the vasomotor centre or "vmc"), and certain reflex actions (such as coughing, sneezing, vomiting and swallowing).
+The medulla's major ANS functions include respiration (the respiratory control center, or RCC), cardiac regulation (the cardiac control center, or CCC), vasomotor activity (the vasomotor center or VMC), and certain reflex actions (such as coughing, sneezing, vomiting and swallowing).

-An older simplification of the sympathetic and parasympathetic nervous systems as "excitatory" and "inhibitory" was overturned due to the many exceptions found.
-A more modern characterization used is that the sympathetic nervous system is a "quick response mobilising system" and the parasympathetic is a "more slowly activated dampening system"; but even this also has exceptions, such as in sexual arousal and orgasm where both play a role.
+An older simplification of the sympathetic and parasympathetic nervous systems as excitatory and inhibitory was overturned due to the many exceptions found.
+A more modern characterization is that the sympathetic nervous system is a quick- response, mobilizing system and the parasympathetic is a more slowly activated, dampening system—but there are exceptions, such as in sexual arousal and orgasm where both play a role.

-While the unconscious reflex arcs are normally undetectable, in certain instances, they may send pain sensations to the CNS masked as referred pain.
+While the unconscious reflex arcs are normally undetectable, in certain instances they may send pain sensations to the CNS, masked as referred pain.
 If the peritoneal cavity becomes inflamed or if the bowel is suddenly distended, the body will interpret the afferent pain stimulus as somatic in origin.
 This pain is usually non-localized.
-The pain is also usually referred to dermatomes that are at the same spinal nerve level as the visceral afferent synapse.
+The pain is usually referred to dermatomes that are at the same spinal nerve level as the visceral afferent synapse.